 The Ochlockonee River enters Florida from Grady County, Georgia.
 Within Georgia, the watershed spans portions of Worth, Mitchell, Colquitt, Decatur, Grady, and Thomas counties.
-In Florida, it extends through portions of Gadsden, Leon, and Liberty counties in its upland Ochlockonee River and Bay watershed attributes:
+In Florida, it extends through portions of Gadsden, Leon, and Liberty counties in its upland reaches, as well as coastal Wakulla and Franklin counties (Figures 2-1 and 2-2).
+The river ultimately discharges into Ochlockonee Bay along the Franklin County and Wakulla County border.

+Ochlockonee River and Bay watershed attributes: